Backup a database using AWS Lambda container

 gzip "/tmp/${FILENAME}"

-We want to be able to trigger a Lambda every Saturday at 02:30 am to run this bash script file (backup.sh) and upload the backup somewhere.
+We want to trigger a Lambda Function every Saturday at 02:30 am to run this bash script file "backup.sh" and upload the backup somewhere.

 Note that we will only focus on database backup.
-Check out the blog post below to see how to upload a file in Google Drive.
+Check out the blog post below to learn how to upload a file to Google Drive.

 Implementation steps